 Being introduced to the Gospel by a change and commitment of the mind, is

-completion attained by a carving of the body?
+completion attained by a carving of the body in circumcision?

 3:4 “Have you suffered

 so many things in vain--if indeed it was in vain?”
-Evidently with
+Evidently their

-belief came trials and/or persecution that would not have come had they fallen
+belief led to trials and/or persecution that would not have come had they fallen

 in line with this warped gospel they were hearing.
 Hopefully those problems